 The Student Guidebook serves as a guide for successful and timely program completion.
-The nursing student is responsible for the Guidebook content (i.e. policies and procedures).
+The nursing student is responsible for the Guidebook content (i.e., policies and procedures).
 All changes in policies and procedures and important communication from the Division of Nursing will be conveyed through the William Penn University email system.
-The nursing student will be responsible for such communication.
+The nursing student will be responsible for checking their WPU emails and communication with the Division of Nursing, faculty, and staff.

-This Nursing Student Guidebook is designed to be used in conjunction with other William Penn University publications including the William Penn University Catalog https://www.wmpenn.edu/academics/academic-resources/course-catalog/ and the William Penn University Student Guidebook, https://www.wmpenn.edu/wp-content/uploads/2018/07/Compiled-Student-Handbook FINAL.pdf.
+This Nursing Student Guidebook is designed to be used in conjunction with other William Penn University publications including the William Penn University Catalog and the William Penn University Student Guidebook,